MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ### Custom Board Layout
 You have the ability to customize the way things are placed on the board (maybe you would prefer to see scrolling text for a pregame a bit higher or lower).
 See the `ledcoords/` directory for more information.

+### Custom Colors
+You have the ability to customize the colors of everything on the board.
+See the `ledcolors/` directory for more information.

 ## Sources
 This project relies on two libraries: